alpaka-group/llama/docs/index.rst

 data layouts but also capable to explicitly define memory layouts with padding, blocking, striding or any other run time or compile time access pattern.

-To archieve this goal LLAMA is split into mostly independent, orthogonal parts completely written in modern C++17 to run on as many architectures and with as many compilers as possible while still supporting extensions needed e.g. to run on GPU or other many core hardware.
+To achieve this goal LLAMA is split into mostly independent, orthogonal parts completely written in modern C++17 to run on as many architectures and with as many compilers as possible while still supporting extensions needed e.g. to run on GPU or other many core hardware.